Israeli Palestinian Conflict

 Fragile calm masks a deepening crisis in the West Bank - analysis

-Voices in favor of a binational state for Israelis and Palestinians are growing
+'One-state solution': Voices in favor of binational state for Israelis, Palestinians growing

 Prominent Israeli voices, on both the Right and the Left of the political spectrum, are in favor – but with vastly different aspirations for what such a unified country would look like.